AtymTima/DNA_Tester/README.md

 # DNA_Tester
-This is the DNA Tester
+This is the DNA Tester version 2